openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 **HyperShift changes**: Include Cloud Credential Operator with "Token" mode (see above).
 Allows for processing of CredentialsRequest objects added by operators.

+**OperatorHub and Console changes**: Allow for import of additional, well-known, bundle annotations which will result in ENV variables on the Subscription object.
+Show operator is enabled for Token-based use based on Console determining cluster is running in token-based authentication enabled cluster by reading the Issuer URL from the Authenticaion CR AND bundle has token-based auth enabled annotation.
+This info should be written to a new field on Subscription objects.
-**OperatorHub changes**: Allow for import of additional, well-known, ENV variables on the Subscription object.
-These fields will allows UX for the information needed by CCO or webhook, for input of the cloud credentials.
+The Subscription fields will allow UX for the information needed by CCO or webhook, for input of the cloud credentials.

-**OLM changes**: Generate a manual ack for operator upgrade when cloud resources are involved.
+Generate a manual ack for operator upgrade when cloud resources are involved.
 This can be determined by parsing the Subscription objects.
 Ensures admin signs off that cloud resources are provisioned and working as intended before an operator upgrade.

-**Operator team/ Operator SDK changes**: Follow new guidelines for allowing for the operator to work on STS enabled cluster.
+**Operator team/ Operator SDK changes**: Follow new guidelines for allowing for the operator to work on token auth enabled cluster.
 New guidelines would include the following to use CCO Token mode:

 - changing CRD to add CredentialRequest references and putting those referenced
 - CredentialRequests into a defined directory in the bundle
+- Add a bundle annotation claiming token-based authentication support
 - add the projected ServiceAccount volume to deployment;
 - handle the Secret themselves (like today’s CCO Mint mode, read and use the credentials in the Secret whose name they know from the CredentialsRequest and is in the same Namespace)